Birdwatching and Nature Tours in Bogotá and Throughout Colombia

 We consistently receive numerous positive comments from our clients because we integrate our tours with a conservation and environmental education dimension to support a number of endangered birds’ species.

 Oswaldo Cortes is the co-founder and leads guide for Bogota Birding and Colombia Nature Tours.
-With his background as a birder, ornithologist, and conservationist combined with unparalleled attentiveness, humor, organisational and people skills you are bound to have a great wildlife tour.
+With his background as a birder, ornithologist, and conservationist combined with unparalleled attentiveness, humour, organisational and people skills you are bound to have a great wildlife tour.

 So, grab your birding equipment and come out to Colombia for some fantastic birdwatching, nature activities and support the conservation projects in a country with the leading biodiversity in the world.